Inositol 3-alpha-galactosyltransferase

-Thus, the two substrates of this enzyme are UDP-galactose and myo-inositol, whereas its two products are UDP and O-alpha-D-galactosyl-(1->3)-1D-myo-inositol.
+The two substrates of this enzyme characterised from cucumber are inositol (myo-inositol) and UDP-galactose.
+Its products are galactinol and uridine diphosphate (UDP).

 This enzyme belongs to the family of glycosyltransferases, specifically the hexosyltransferases.
 The systematic name of this enzyme class is UDP-galactose:myo-inositol 3-alpha-D-galactosyltransferase.
 Other names in common use include UDP-D-galactose:inositol galactosyltransferase, UDP-galactose:myo-inositol 1-alpha-D-galactosyltransferase, UDPgalactose:myo-inositol 1-alpha-D-galactosyltransferase, galactinol synthase, inositol 1-alpha-galactosyltransferase, and uridine diphosphogalactose-inositol galactosyltransferase.
 This enzyme participates in galactose metabolism.